 Because the equal sign is used as a separator, it must not be used in the name of an environment variable.

 An environment block can contain either Unicode or ANSI characters.
 If the environment block pointed to by lpEnvironment contains Unicode characters, be sure that dwCreationFlags includes CREATE_UNICODE_ENVIRONMENT.
-If this parameter is NULL and the environment block of the parent process contains Unicode characters, you must also ensure that dwCreationFlags includes CREATE_UNICODE_ENVIRONMENT.

 The ANSI version of this function, CreateProcessA fails if the total size of the environment block for the process exceeds 32,767 characters.